 In addition to health coverage, you must submit a letter that proves your child or grandchild is able to financially support you.

-All of the above are basic requirements for this type of visa.
+All of the above are basic super visa income requirements for this type of visa.
 However, there are other issues that might end up derailing the process, applicable to all visa applicants.

 Low Income Cut-Off

 In terms of financial support, the Immigration, Refugees and Citizenship Canada (IRCC) has outlined the minimum income for families before they’ll be considered for the parent and grandparent visa.
 If you plan to travel alone to visit a single child, she or he requires a minimum income of $30,286.
 For a four-person family, the minimum LICO will be $45,206, while a seven-person family will require a yearly income of at least $64,381.
 For each member of a family above seven persons, the minimum income requirement rises by $6,555.